 - The use of any picture taking device capable of immediate picture transfer.

-- Using canines to locate and push live animals.
+- Using canines to locate (not to be confused with animal recovery) and push live animals.

 - Hunting, and shooting from a wheeled vehicle (except impaired individuals with limited mobility or confined to a wheel chair).